mishadynin/nonstdio/README.md

 #endif
 ```

+This program won the contest, and the organizers delivered
+the prize (ice cream) to my [NYC friends](https://twitter.com/yaroslav_f).

-You can read [the analysis of how the program works here]
+You can read [the analysis of how the program works]
 (http://www.linkedlistnyc.org/archive/issue_084.html).&nbsp;
 It is slightly incomplete though: can you determine the maximum
 length of the message this "library" supports?&nbsp;  Hint: it is
 a function of the number of letters in the Latin alphabet.